autonomousvision/data_aggregation/README.md

 ## Exploring Data Aggregation for Urban Driving
 This repository contains the code for the CVPR 2020 paper [Exploring Data Aggregation in Policy Learning for Vision-based Urban Autonomous Driving](http://www.cvlibs.net/publications/Prakash2020CVPR.pdf).
 It is built on top of the [COiLTRAiNE](https://github.com/felipecode/coiltraine) and [CARLA 0.8.4 data-collector](https://github.com/carla-simulator/data-collector) frameworks.

-If you find this code useful, please cite
+If you find this code useful, please cite:
 ```
   @inproceedings{Prakash2020CVPR,
         title = {Exploring Data Aggregation in Policy Learning for Vision-based Urban Autonomous Driving},